 And yet, over the following short exchange on the business of Horcrux hunting Harry’s anger and desire to do something risky “had increased tenfold”.

-Over the course of OotP I had learned to be suspicious of rages that come out of nowhere or that increase exponentially when nothing in particular has happened.
+Over the course of OotP we had all learned to be suspicious of rages that come out of nowhere, or that increase exponentially when nothing in particular has happened.
 And I certainly could not think of any reason why a discussion of Horcruxes would have infuriated Harry.